pyllyukko/harden.yml/tests/README.md

 * Certain hardenings like `kernel` & `network` are not tested
 * Debian-based containers do not have systemd, so anything related to systemd can't be tested
+* After configuring `nproc` limit into `/etc/security/limits.conf`, Molecule will start failing if the host has lower limit than the container when it tries to set that limit via `pam_limits`

 ShellCheck
 ----------